ModelOriented/shapviz/cran-comments.md

 Hello CRAN team.
 I am aware that the latest release of this package is not too long ago.

 Still, I have received an email of CRAN, warning about the possible removal of one of its dependencies ("ggbeeswarm").
-Even if the ggbeeswarm author has promised to fix the problem, I took the opportunity to remove ggbeeswarm and all its dependencies from my package.
+Even if the ggbeeswarm author has now promised to fix the problem, I took the opportunity to remove ggbeeswarm and all its dependencies from my package.

 ## Checks